Loga-Shanmugam/picolog/README.md

 Picolog is a specialized Write-Ahead Log (WAL) designed for financial systems where data loss is unacceptable and latency is critical.
 Unlike general-purpose loggers (Log4j, spdlog) that buffer data in userspace or kernel page cache, Picolog enforces Strict Durability using O_DIRECT and io_uring while maintaining nanosecond-level producer latency.

-It serves as the persistence backbone for deterministic trading sequencers (like Raft or Aeron), decoupling the Matching Engine (Hot Path) from the NVMe SSD (Cold Path).
+It serves as the persistence backbone for deterministic trading sequencers, decoupling the Matching Engine (Hot Path) from the NVMe SSD (Cold Path).

 ⚠️ Under active development.
 Not for production use.